 There are 129 mass graves here, 86 that have been excavated, exhuming the remains of 8,985 people.
 At the center of the area is a memorial stupa that contains more than 8,000 skulls.

-4 Tuol Sleng Museum
+4. View Tuol Sleng Museum

 The visiting experience is made ever more visceral by the displayed photographic evidence hanging on the walls of the sparse cells next to empty beds.
 S-21 was exceedingly well-managed by Comrade Duch (the head of the prison) who made sure that extensive records were kept.
 As the prison was hastily abandoned when the Vietnamese took Phnom Penh in 1979, the detailed notes and photographs have survived.

 Address: Street 113, Phnom Penh

-Phnom Penh is a riverine town and one of the most relaxing ways to sightsee in the city is to take to the water.
+Phnom Penh is a riverine town, and one of the most relaxing ways to go sightseeing in the city is to take to the water.
 There are regular sunset cruise tourist boat departures from the riverfront between 5pm and 7.30pm, which head along the Tonlé Sap and Mekong Rivers.

 Address: Tourist Boat Dock, Sisowath Quay, Phnom Penh

-6 Wat Phnom
+6. Wat Phnom

 The first religious building on this spot is thought to have been constructed in the 14th century and has been rebuilt several times, with the current main temple sanctuary dating from 1926.